 How Long Does Buttermilk Last?

 Buttermilk is a dairy product now produced by adding a culture of lactic acid producing bacteria into whole milk.
-It usually comes in a variety of types, the most popular being (whole buttermilk and reduced fat buttermilk.
-Although there is no butter in buttermilk, it was originally the liquid remaining after churning butter and is now a cultured product.
+It usually comes in a variety of types, the most popular being whole buttermilk and reduced fat buttermilk.
+Although there is no butter in buttermilk, it was originally the liquid remaining after churning butter.
+Thus buttermilk was born, but it is now a cultured product.
 Besides the probiotic benefits, buttermilk provides potassium, calcium and phosphorous.

 The shelf life of buttermilk is influenced by a variety of factors, such as the processing method and carton date, exposure to light and heat, and how the buttermilk is stored.

+|Buttermilk lasts for||7-14 Days|

-|Buttermilk lasts for|Low-Fat Buttermilk lasts for
+|Low-Fat Buttermilk lasts for||7-14 Days||(Opened)||Refrigerator|

 |All Buttermilk lasts for||7-10 Days|

 Freezing buttermilk is NOT recommended because freezing destabilizes the structure of the milk.
-If you do freeze choose to freeze it, it will keep for about 3 Months in the freezer.
+If you do choose to freeze it, it will keep for about 3 Months in the freezer.
 When thawed, the texture and color will be altered, it will be lumpy and yellow but the product will remain safe to consume.

 Of course, all types of food and drink products last for a shorter period of time if they are not stored properly.
 Your buttermilk may keep for longer than our tables suggest but the probiotic benefits will be decrease with time much the same as yogurt (see our blog page for more information).
 But remember, like a lot of other dairy products, it usually carries a sell by date which is the last date by which a store should sell a product, not the date by which it should be consumed.
-Because of this distinction, you may safely use buttermilk to compliment your favorite meals even after its sell by date has lapsed.
+Because of this distinction, you may safely use buttermilk to compliment your favorite meals even after the sell by date has lapsed.

-How to tell if buttermilk is bad, rotten or spoiled?
+How to tell if Buttermilk is bad, rotten or spoiled?

 Although not a perfect test, your senses are usually the most reliable instruments to tell if your buttermilk has gone bad.

 Some common traits of bad buttermilk are a lumpy texture, a slight discoloration and a very distinctive unclean sour smell.
 If you notice any of these changes, your buttermilk has gone bad and should not be used.
 If you are unsure and questioning any of these qualities, do not consume the buttermilk unless you first cook the product.

-There are, of course, certain health risks associated with spoiled buttermilk, so always remember to practice proper food safety and enjoy your buttermilk prior to its expiration (eat by date).
+There are, of course, certain health risks associated with spoiled foods so always remember to practice food safety and enjoy your foods before their shelf life has expired!

-How to store buttermilk to extend its shelf life?
+How to store Buttermilk to extend its shelf life?

 Some benefits of proper food storage include eating healthier, cutting food costs and helping the environment by avoiding waste.

-How long is buttermilk good for when prepared in a dish?
+How long is Buttermilk good for when prepared in a dish?

 How long does buttermilk last?
 That depends.
 How long do eggs last?
 In general, milk lasts only as long as the quickest expiring ingredient it is mixed with.

 What are our shelf life resources?

 *An important note about expiration dates...